Make-School-Courses/Syllabus-Template/README.md

 ## Course Description

 Describe your course here.
-A short elevator pitch for the course.
-This will be listed as the course description in the course catalog.
+A short elevator pitch for the course, use positive, friendly language to get students excited to take your course.
+Use of I/you/we should be used over instructor/students.

 ### Why you should know this (optional)